eilvelia/tdl/README.md

 - A C++ compiler and Python installed
 - The tdjson shared library (`libtdjson.so` on Linux, `libtdjson.dylib` on macOS, `tdjson.dll` on Windows)

 Note that Node.js exports OpenSSL symbols.
-If libtdjson is linked dynamically against openssl, it will use openssl symbols from the Node.js binary, not from your system.
-Therefore libtdjson's openssl version should be compatible with the openssl version that Node.js is statically linked against (`process.versions.openssl`).<br>
+If libtdjson is linked dynamically against openssl, it will use openssl symbols from the Node.js binary, not from the system.
+Therefore, libtdjson's openssl version must be compatible with the openssl version that Node.js is statically linked against (`process.versions.openssl`).<br>
 If you get segmentation faults, it's most likely due to the incompatibility of openssl versions.

 If you have already built TDLib with your system OpenSSL, a possible option is to rebuild Node.js from source, dynamically linking it against the same system OpenSSL.<br>
 For example, using [nvm][], you can install Node.js v12 from source on GNU/Linux via this command:

 ```console
 $ nvm install -s 12 --shared-openssl --shared-openssl-includes=/usr/include/ --shared-openssl-libpath=/usr/lib/x86_64-linux-gnu/